-As a super auntie who loves to give thoughtful gifts, coming up with this guide to gifts for kids who love travel was so much fun.
+As a super Auntie who loves to shower her niece with gifts, coming up with travel gift ideas for kids was so much fun.

-My guide has well over 100 items to pick from, organized into easy categories to make your shopping super easy.
+My guide has over 100 items to pick from, organized into simple categories to make your shopping super easy.

 Happy gift giving!

 This post includes affiliate links.
 If you click on or make a purchase from an affiliate link, I might earn a small amount at no extra cost to you.

 Kids that love to travel don’t want boring black luggage.

 Kids want luggage that is THEIRS, whether it have their favorite character, a fun print, or trendy style.